underdarkskies/Ravencoin-extended/README.md

-This has been a comprehensive project for me.
+:warning: OBSOLETE.
+DO NOT USE!
 If you appreciate the work done <br />
 please consider donating(RVN) to: RD7yadeCvSDs4fCbEPuHstU3GHbiS7ao9q <br />

 Ravencoin - an extended RPC version of Ravencoin